qiuwenbaike/Write/README.md

 The default value is `'none'`.

+Additionaly, if you have `$wgMedikShowLogo = 'main';`, you can specify these:

+    // change the logo width (default is square 1em × 1em)
+    $wgMedikLogoWidth = '210px';

+    // use only logo without text (i.e. without site name)
+    $wgMedikUseLogoWithoutText = true;

 #### Responsive skin

 Note that this skin is responsive by default, i.e. it fits the screen both on